Skip to main content

 I thought the man had been deeply wronged.
 I felt that he had been made a scapegoat by the head of the Pacific command and by President Johnson for a mistake of judgment the military had made.
 They put that man and his crew of 86 men off the coast of North Korea unarmed and in the way of great danger, and they did not save them from it.

-In All the President’s Men you were one of the phantoms of American history: Deep Throat.
+In All the President’s Men, you were one of the phantoms of American history: Deep Throat.
 I’m afraid I’m among those who don’t believe there ever was such a person, but I thought your portrayal was one of the most compelling elements in a very good film.
 There was a kind of anguished idealism under all his fear and cynicism.

 It’s very interesting that you would catch that.
 We didn’t know who Deep Throat was.
-My idea for the character was that this was a man who had served several Presidents, and his allegiance went well beyond party and partisanship.
-His allegiance was to the United States and to his President, whoever that was.
+My idea for the character was that this was a man who had served several presidents, and his allegiance went well beyond party and partisanship.
+His allegiance was to the United States and not to his president, whoever that was.
 I learned from my research for the television show The Senator that one of the major rules in Washington is that you do not violate the code.
 To do what he did was unheard of.
 Unheard of.
 But he was driven to it by his recognition of the fact that the life of the country was in danger.

-I think your portrayal of Abraham Lincoln in Sandburg’s Lincoln , of 1975, is the best I’ve ever seen.
+I think your portrayal of Abraham Lincoln in Sandburg’s Lincoln, of 1975, is the best I’ve ever seen.
 You sounded like Lincoln.
-You brought out his simplicity but also a sense of his incredible complexity.
+You brought out his simplicity, but also a sense of his incredible complexity.

 Once again, I did a great deal of research.
 I mean, a great deal of research.
 For instance, Billy Herndon’s book, which scholars don’t think a whole lot of, was tremendously important to me, because he was Lincoln’s law partner and knew him more intimately than all those other people who would write about him.
 He described him in detail.
-For instance [he stands up to demonstrate], Herndon said that when Lincoln gave speeches, he kept his feet together and straight parallel, like this.
+For instance (he stands up to demonstrate), Herndon said that, when Lincoln gave speeches, he kept his feet together and straight parallel, like this.
 He bent from the knees, and he used his arms and swayed like a tree in the wind.

 He also described how Lincoln laughed.
 I mean, you never see Lincoln laughing.
 No one has ever seen him with a big smile.
 Only the slight smile in that great photo by Alexander Gardner.
 But you never see his teeth.
 He had big, thick teeth.
-And when he laughed , he laughed.
-[He laughs loud and long.]
+And when he laughed, he laughed.
+(He laughs loud and long.)
 I mean, he laughed like that.

 The five words eyewitnesses used to describe Lincoln’s voice were: high, shrill, flat, nasal, unpleasant.
 And I found out that one reason he won the debates was that he didn’t lose his voice.
 Stephen A. Douglas did.
-Douglas had a beautiful voice, but the candidates had to speak to 8,000 to 10,000 people.
-And Lincoln’s voice was [he launches into an imitation that embraces all five adjectives] high!
+Douglas had a beautiful voice, but the candidates had to speak to 8000 to 10,000 people.
+And Lincoln’s voice was (he launches into an imitation that embraces all five adjectives) high!
 It was up in his he-e-ead!
 Over and out of his throat!
 Actors know that’s where you’ve got to get your sound so you won’t lose your voice.
 That doesn’t mean it’s how he’d sound sitting here with you.
 But it wasn’t the rolling, deep Raymond Massey voice, although I think Massey did a hell of a job with that character.

 What else did you do to prepare for Lincoln?

 I got on a plane, flew to Springfield, Illinois, and rented a car.
 I was going to retrace—backward—Lincoln’s steps from Kentucky to Gentryville, New Salem, and Springfield.
-It was late when I got the car, but I thought, “Fm going to drive up to New Salem anyway.”
+It was late when I got the car, but I thought, “I'm going to drive up to New Salem anyway.”

 When I got there, the park was closed, but I got out, and it started snowing, gently.
-The snow was falling, the woods were dark.
+The snow was falling; the woods were dark.
 It was spooky.
-I walked along the center lane of New Salem, and all of a sudden this figure burst out of the snow and went past me.
+I walked along the center lane of New Salem, and, all of a sudden, this figure burst out of the snow and went past me.
 I turned around, and he was gone.
-That night I couldn’t sleep.
+That night, I couldn’t sleep.
 I drove all night.
 I went to Vincennes, and I stopped, and I had dinner at some local place and listened to the local people talk.
 I listened to their voices.
 I looked out at the weather, and I thought, “It’s cold out here.
 This man rode a horse in this weather on the circuit.
 I mean, this was a tough man.”

 And look at his face.
 There was nothing beautiful or handsome about his face until he became beautiful as a human being.
 When we did the makeup—although, you know, they went overboard, unfortunately—I wanted people to see why he was called an ape.
 I wanted the ugliness to be there and the beauty to come out of the man psychologically.